Wittenstein Aerospace & Simulation GmbH relies on sealing technology

 Based in Igersheim, Germany, WITTENSTEIN aerospace & simulation GmbH develops, integrates, produces and delivers mechatronic drive systems for aviation, aerospace and simulation applications. ttv has been the company's O-ring supplier for many years.
-The WITTENSTEIN Group has over 2900 employees worldwide, and an annual turnover of over EUR 400 million.
+The WITTENSTEIN Group has over 2800 employees worldwide, and an annual turnover of over EUR 520 million (2022/2023).

 But that's not all: these ideas subsequently have to be further developed for series production.
 Here in particular, unforeseeable challenges often have to be overcome.
 Another essential aspect of the business is continuity: Existing systems are therefore continuously adapted to new requirements and further perfected.

 Project Manager Strategic Purchasing by WITTENSTEIN